- Purchase the complete Expat Arrivals Paris Guide (PDF)

 The private tutoring industry in Paris is on the rise.
-While most tutors offer one-on-one sessions, some services provide small groups sessions.
+While most tutors offer one-on-one sessions, some services provide small group sessions.
 The French government has taken steps to regulate the private tutoring industry, but parents should work through a reputable tutoring agency to ensure that teachers are properly equipped to teach their children.

 Finding a tutor suitably qualified to teach French and International Baccalaureate curricula is fairly easy in Paris.
 However, there are fewer tutors that can assist with other national curricula such as the British or American.

-Parents will find that their children’s school and networking with other expat parents may be a good starting point for sourcing good private tutors.
+Parents will find that their children’s school and other expat parents may be a good starting point for sourcing good private tutors.
 Axiom Academic is a global tutoring database which offers access to a large number of tutors throughout Paris.

-Special needs education in Paris
+Special-needs education in Paris

-The infrastructure in place to support people with special needs in Paris is fairly well-established.
+The infrastructure in place to support people with special needs in Paris is fairly well established.
 Where possible, both public and private schools in France try to cater to the needs of students with special needs through the use of specialist teaching assistants.
 The Maison Départmenetale des Personnes Handicapeés (MDPH) is the organisation charged with evaluating a child's special needs.
 They work with the Commission des Droits et de l'autonomie des Personnes Handicapeés (CDAPH) to create a personalised learning plan.